christianprescott/assembly/README.md

 Define geometry for both the rendered scene and physics rigid bodies, the configuration object will define each object's role.

+Geometry units are meters and scale is important for convincing VR experience.
 Objects are rendered Z up and Y forward.
+In hindsight this is nonstandard and was a poor decision.

 ### `config: Object`